 - Students conduct mock trials.

-- Learners conduct fund-raisers for specific causes such as ‘Schools for Africa.’
+- Learners conduct fund-raisers for specific causes.
+An example of this is ‘Schools for Africa.’

 - Teachers write grants all the time.
 Turn the tables.
 Have students write grants to receive school supplies.